-Perhaps one of the hardest parts of caring for a child with cancer is knowing what to say and how much information to give them.
+Perhaps one of the hardest parts of caring for a child with cancer is knowing what to say and how much information to give them and other loved ones.
 Your first instinct is always to protect your child, but it's important to include your child and build trust.
 It's best to be honest with your child and use clear, age-appropriate information.

 Listening to your child is the best support you can provide

 Hearing their feelings and worries means you can give them the support they need at that particular time, without overloading them with information.

 - Find out what your child understands about cancer.
 And what they already know about their own illness.
 Let them express their emotions without interrupting.
 Your ability to listen and respond calmly will send out the message that even though their illness is difficult it is not too scary to talk about.
 The fear of the unknown can be more frightening than the truth.